h01ger/piuparts/README_pejacevic.txt

 === User setup

-On pejacevic the piuparts-master user piuaprtsm needs to be installed, on piu-slave-bm-a a piupartss user is needed for the slave.
+On pejacevic the piuparts-master user piupartsm needs to be installed, on piu-slave-bm-a a piupartss user is needed for the slave.
 Both are members of the group piuparts and '/srv/piuparts.debian.org' needs to be chmod 2775 and chown piuparts(sm):piuparts.